 The Center for Public Policy Studies (CPPS) is an autonomous research unit of the University of Poznan, Poland.
-It was opened in 2002 by the decision of its Rector Stanisław Lorenc.
+It was opened in 2002.
+Professor Marek Kwiek has been its Director from the very beginning.

 CPPS has been lavishly funded by successive EU research programs (including the 6th Framework Programme, 7th Framework Programme, Lifelong Learning Programme, and Erasmus Thematic Network), EEA Grants/Norway Grants, European Science Foundation (ESF), Ford and Rockefeller Foundations, OECD, UNESCO, and numerous Polish research programs administered by the National Research Council (NCN), the Center for Research and Development (NCBR), the Foundation for Polish Science (FNP) and the Ministry of Science and Higher Education.